Dani Borreguero

-Daniel 'Dani' Borreguero Reina (born 16 November 1975) is a Spanish retired footballer who played as a midfielder.
+Daniel 'Dani' Borreguero Reina (born 16 November 1975) is a Spanish former professional footballer who played as a midfielder.

-During a 15-year professional career, he amassed Segunda División totals of 307 matches and 18 goals over nine seasons, representing in the competition Elche, Sporting de Gijón, Hércules and Ponferradina.
+In a 24-year senior career, he amassed Segunda División totals of 307 matches and 18 goals over nine seasons, representing in the competition Elche, Sporting de Gijón, Hércules and Ponferradina.

 Club career

 Born in Barcelona, Catalonia, Borreguero started his professional career with local CE L'Hospitalet.
-In 1997 he signed with Segunda División side Elche CF, going on to spend the next 12 years at that level, also representing Sporting de Gijón, Hércules CF and SD Ponferradina and being relegated with the latter team in the 2006–07 season.
+He signed for Segunda División side Elche CF in 1997, going on to spend the next 12 years at that level in service of Sporting de Gijón, Hércules CF and SD Ponferradina and being relegated with the latter team in the 2006–07 season.

 In 2009–10, Borreguero contributed 13 games as Ponferradina returned to the second tier after a three-year absence, as group champions.
-Midway through the campaign, aged 34, he moved to amateurs CA Bembibre, leaving the club and retiring after only a couple of months.
+Midway through the campaign, aged 34, he moved to amateurs CA Bembibre, retiring a couple of months later.

-On 8 July 2015, at almost 40, Borreguero returned to active and signed for amateur side CD Colunga.
-One year later, he joined UD Gijón Industrial.
+On 8 July 2015, aged 39, Borreguero returned to active and joined amateurs CD Colunga.
+One year later, he signed with UD Gijón Industrial.

+Borreguero retired for good in June 2019, his last club being UD Llanera also from Asturias.